devops329/devops/instruction/deliverable5CdnDeploy/deliverable5CdnDeploy.md

 # Deliverable ⓹ Content Delivery Network Deployment: JWT Pizza

+🔑 **Key points**

+- Deploy your JWT Pizza frontend using S3, CloudFront, and GitHub Actions

+---

 ![course overview](../sharedImages/courseOverview.png)

 Now that we know how to deploy static content using CloudFront and S3 using GitHub Actions, it is time to move our CDN hosting from GitHub Pages to AWS CloudFront.